 King of Diamonds

-Why it’s notable: The excess
+Where: Miami Why it's notable: The excess

 In February 2011, Rick Ross celebrated his birthday at King of Diamonds in Miami where he reportedly dropped a cool million dollars on dances, alcohol and food.
 The club's talent manager, “Disco” Rick Taylor, confirmed that the club’s corporate offices had to bring a Brinks truck in to supply more cash.
 “King of Diamonds is the biggest strip club in Florida,” Ross explained to Hot 97’s Angie Martinez.
 “It’s nothing to go in there and have 50 ballplayers and some street dudes.
 It ain’t nothing to spend some real change in King of Diamonds.
 Well that night, we broke the club.
 They did not have a dollar to give us as we requested more money…not one dollar.”